Language

 Can you hear that?
 That’s Las Leñas, the freeskiing mecca, beckoning you to its mountains.
 This is where you’ll choose your line and charge big 3,000-foot faces, narrow chutes, stomach-churning cliffs, and thigh-quivering terrain – straight from the chair.
 Yep, 14 lifts whisk you to tons of out-of-bounds, above-the-treeline terrain.

 Legendary Las Leñas is too tempting for advanced, expert, and pro riders (and their film crews) to ignore.
 It offers the steepest resort riding in the Southern Hemisphere – and makes the likes of Telluride and Jackson Hole look tame.
 When it’s not super gusty, jump on the famous Marte chair and access acres upon acres of jaw-dropping Andean scenery (39,000 acres, to be exact!) alongside mega freeride lines.
 If the weather closes in (which can happen regularly), aim for Cenidor off the Caris lift for dreamy 15-mile runs.
-Alternatively, hit Mercurio and Paraiso, both skier’s left off the Vulcan lift.
+Alternatively, hit Mercurio and Paraiso, both skier’s left off the Vulcano lift.
 Not all of Las Leñas is hardcore, though.
 Intermediates will have their fill with 45% of the terrain marked as Blue and 35% as Red.
 And powder pups and beginners?
 They’ll find a multi-lingual ski school and plenty of gentle groomers and learner zones at the base area.

 Las Leñas’s base area is typical of South American ski resorts.
 For example, there are a few essentials rather than a bustling ‘village’.
 It’s mellow here, with several hotels, a few restaurants, and two nightlife options.
 However, who needs unlimited nightlife when you have UFO Point?
 This institution beams lasers and music from midnight (so, maybe get those naps in) until 4 am!
 And don’t worry, a morning mate (an Argentine hot drink) will sort out any hangovers…